yamgent/vue-strap/README.md

 ## Local Setup
 * Install with `npm install`.
-* Run the docs site in development mode with `npm run docs`.
-This will watch for file changes as you work.
 * Build with `npm run build`.

 ## Lint the code for any code and style errors using ESLint
 * For Unix: `npm run lint`
 * For Windows: `npm run lintwin`

-## Update Docs
-* Build docs with `npm run builddocs`.

 ## License
 vue-strap is licensed under [The MIT License](LICENSE).